kf106/amazon-bestseller/readme.md

 ## Scrape all Amazon sites for your product's Amazon Bestseller Rankings

-This is a Selenium + Python + ChromeDriver application that takes your Amazin ASIN product identifier as its first and only argument, visits each site in turn, scrapes the data and presents your cross-site rankings in the Selenium window at the end.
+This is a Selenium + Python + ChromeDriver application that takes your Amazon ASIN product identifier as its first and only argument, visits each site in turn, scrapes the data and presents your cross-site rankings in the Selenium window at the end.

 Install with `sudo ./install.sh`